 The film is loosely based on the life of Bob Marcucci, a rock promoter who discovered Frankie Avalon and Fabian, managing their careers and guiding them to stardom.
 Directed by Taylor Hackford (Mr. Helen Mirren) and starring Ray Sharkey in a Golden Globe-winning performance, the movie also features a young Peter Gallagher in his film debut and boasts a soundtrack of catchy original songs that will have you humming along with the musical numbers.

 Nowadays, Kirsti and I have a group of friends who trade off meeting at each other’s homes for dinner and a movie.
-Whoever hosts gets to choose the film.
-Last month it was Kirsti’s turn and, with my encouragement, she chose The Idolmaker.
+The host gets to choose the film, and last month it was Kirsti’s turn.
+With my encouragement, she chose The Idolmaker.
 Despite receiving two Golden Globe nominations (Best Picture and Best Actor – Musical or Comedy) and one win, we rarely encounter anyone who has seen the film, so we weren’t surprised that most of the group hadn’t heard of it, but one person had not only seen the movie, he’d loved it enough to purchase TWO copies of the DVD.
-Even Kirsti’s husband, a camera assistant and film buff, hadn’t known about the movie until he’d met her, but he became a fan after finally viewing it with the group.
+Even Kirsti’s husband, a camera assistant and film buff, hadn’t known about The Idolmaker until he’d met her, but he became a fan after finally viewing it with the group.

 Much like the St. Francis Dam disaster, The Idolmaker was an important part of my childhood that seems to have been lost to history, but it’s worth reviving.
 Kirsti and I agree that, after the passage of more than three decades, the film holds up.
 It’s still as thoroughly entertaining to us as adults as it was when we were tweens, so if you’re stuck indoors this weekend with some idle time, make time for The Idolmaker and you’ll be seeing the stars.